Jerrad-Johnson/react_redux_rtk_nextjs_theme_tutorial/README.md

-# React-based Theme Selector for Redux Toolkit (RTK) with Next.JS.
+# React-based Theme Selector using Redux Toolkit (RTK) with Next.JS.

 ## About